ditsing/labrpc/README.md

     assert!(resut.is_err());
 ```

+## Errors
+The network returns different types of errors in different situations.
+See `client.rs` for more details.

 ## Implementation
 Behind the scenes, all clients send requests through a shared request queue.
 There is a dedicated thread taking requests
 from the queue and delegating the request to a set of workers.
 Each worker looks up the client, checks ACLs, finds the